suprachavan/CPSC-473-Assignments/README.md

 6. The score i.e. total count of right or wrong answers is updated in real time and dispalyed to all users.
 7. Any player can opt to go to next question by clicking "next question" button.
 8. Online user can leave the competiton any time by clicking the logout button in the right corner of the home page.

+# Assignment 6

+# Steps to run the code-
+1. Download/Clone the entire folder Assignment6 from this repository.
+2. Place the folder in virtual machine.
+3. Switch to directory Assignment 6 by using command in the VM command prompt- `cd Assignment6`
+4. Install all dependencies using command- `npm install`
+5. Start the server, MongoDB, Redis by using command- `foreman start`
+6. Note: Make sure process for MongoDB and Redis is stopped before running step 6, otherwise it will result in an error.
+In case of an error, either stop these processes before running Step 5 again or you may directly start the server by using command- node server.js
+7. Go to the browser and enter url localhost:3000, index.html will open.
+8. MongoDB database name is Assignment 4

+# Main functionalities in Assignment 6
+Same as Assignment 5, all the page update functionality code is replaced by knockout.js code.